learn-co-curriculum/instant-datascience/README.md

 It keeps going, but you get the point.
 Now let's say that we wanted to count up how many times each word in the above selection appears.
 Without a computer, we could do the following:

 * Place each of the words on a separate index card
-* Mark a region for a pile of each unique word
+* Mark a space for every unique word to make a pile of cards with that word
-* Then, go list of index cards one by one
+* Then, iterate through the index cards one by one
-* And for each index card, find it's pile and increase the size of it's related pile by one
+* Finally, for each index card, find its pile and increase the size by one

 ![](./index-cards.png)